TSkrebe/LinkPreview/README.md

-#My Jetpack Addon
+#My Firefox Addon
-A basic add-on
+Still in the development phase.

+The idea is to preview hovered link by providing a small panel.